awesomeeng/awesome-server/docs/Introducing.md

 ## Controllers

-Once place AwesomeServer distinguishes itself is in allowing developers to use controllers instead of just routing everything.
+One place AwesomeServer distinguishes itself is in allowing developers to use controllers instead of just routing everything.
 A Controller is a class that is intended to handle all interaction methods for some given endpoint.

 Say we have an endpoint at `/auth/session`.
 We can build a controller called `MyAuthSessionController` to handle all requests for that endpoint.
 Each controller should be separated into its own file, like `MyAuthSessionController.js` where it defines and exports a class.
 Controller classes must extend `AwesomeServer.AbstractController`.
 A Controller is then implemented by adding one or more HTTP method function like `get()` or `post()`.
-Finally, a controller is adding to the routing of the servers with `server.route(path,controller)` where `controller` is the filename to the `MyAuthSessionController`.
+Finally, a controller is added to the routing of the servers with `server.route(path,controller)` where `controller` is the filename to the `MyAuthSessionController`.

 Controllers are a great way to isolate and encapsualte behaviors into thier own structures instead of having a massive class full of `routing` and behaviors.